 - Cost of Co-Pays, Deductibles, and Co-Insurance.
 Depending on the type of plan you choose, you might have several different types of out-of-pocket expenses.
 A co-pay is the amount you pay at the time you see a doctor.
 It can be $10, $50, or another amount.
 The deductible is the amount you need to pay for care before your insurance starts providing coverage.
 Depending on your plan, it can be a few hundred dollars or several thousand.
 Co-insurance is the portion of your medical costs you’ll have to pay after you’ve paid the deductible.
 All three affect the total cost of your health care.

-- Your Health Care Needs.
+- Your Health Care Needs and Medical History.
 Your health care needs won’t necessarily always be the same.
 You can’t necessarily predict a chronic condition diagnosis.
 But there are things you can anticipate, such as whether you’re planning to conceive over the next 12 months.
 If you have a history of a particular condition, such as high blood pressure or cancer, and there is a chance of recurrence, that can also influence any decisions you make during open enrollment.

 HMO, PPO, EPO: Which One to Choose?